 Criteria Excellent Good Poor Unacceptable

-Approval of Idea During journal assignment in week 4, a topic was chosen and an explanation is given as to why it will be useful to your site.
+Approval of Idea During journal assignment in week 4, a topic was chosen, and an explanation is given as to why it will be useful to your site.
 During the journal assignment in week 4, a topic was chosen and there is no further explanation as to why it would be useful to your site.
 The chosen topic was not posted on time and has no explanation.
 The chosen topic was not approved by AFWC.

-25-20 19-15 14-10 9-0
+25 15 5 0

 Level of Content/ Development In-depth discussion of the new technique and why it is going to help your site while using EBP to support your reasoning.
-Content indicates original thinking and develops idea.
-Unclear of new technique or new assessment.
-EBP not very supportive of ideas.
-EBP is not used well to support idea.
+Content indicates original thinking and develops ideas.
+Unclear of new techniques or new assessment.
+EBP is not very supportive of ideas.
+EBP is not used well to support ideas.
 Unclear of why it is useful to a particular site.
 EBP does not show support for the new technique or assessment.
 No evidence to support why/how it will be helpful to your site.

 55-45 44-35 34-20 19-0

 Grammar and Mechanics Essay is free of distracting spelling, grammatical and punctuation errors.
 No errors in APA formatting.
 Essay has few spelling, grammatical, and punctuation errors.
-Still allows reader to follow ideas clearly.
+Still allows readers to follow ideas clearly.
 1-2 errors in APA formatting.
-Most spelling, grammatical, and punctuation errors are correct allowing reader to progress through.
+Most spelling, grammatical, and punctuation errors are correct, allowing readers to progress through.
 Some errors remain.
 3-4 errors in APA formatting.
-Spelling, grammar, and punctuation errors create a distraction, making reading essay difficult.
+Spelling, grammar, and punctuation errors create a distraction, making reading the essay difficult.
 Errors are frequent.
 5+ errors in APA formatting.

-5 4 3 2-0
+5 3 1 0

 Format Meets all format and assignment requirements.
 Evident attention to detail.
 Spacing is correct and has an overall professional look.
 At least 3 scholarly resources.
 Meets format and assignment requirements.
 Essay is correctly assembled.
-At least 3 scholarly resources.
+At least 2 scholarly resources.
 Meets format and assignment requirements.
 May have some assembly and layout errors.
-Used 1-2 scholarly sources.
+Used 1 scholarly source.
 Fails to follow format and assignment requirements.
 Incorrect margins and spacing.
 Neatness of essay needs attention.
 No scholarly sources.

 15-10 9-5 4-3 2-0